emersonjds/ES6/README.md

-# Repositorio dedicado a estudos com ES6
+# Repository dedicated to studies with ES6

-Todos os projetos utilizaram exemplos da Alura e PluralSight
+All projects used examples from Alura and PluralSight